Jaytrindade/jsoft-react-view/README.md

 ```

 ## What jsoft-react-view offers us?
-`jsoft-react-view` gives us a simple way of styling our components as if using a template like `bootstrap` for example.
+`jsoft-react-view` gives us a simple way of styling our components as if using a `template` like `bootstrap` for example.

 ## What else is good?
 `jsoft-react-view` uses [`styled-components`](https://www.styled-components.com/) for styling its components.
 So you don't have to worry about prefixing css properties, class duplication, or unitized styles, and you have a reduced css syntax.

 ## Not everything is flowers!!
-`jsoft-react-view` does not have a simplified syntax for all css properties, so you will have to style using the style property or import the built-in [`styled-components`](https://www.styled-components.com/) and then do what you want using the [`styled-components`](https://www.styled-components.com/) components.
+`jsoft-react-view` does not have a simplified syntax for all css properties, so you will have to style using the style property or import the [`styled-components`](https://www.styled-components.com/) and then do what you want using the [`styled-components`](https://www.styled-components.com/) components.

 ## Looking at this code you already know how to use it.
 Right?